 Autor může použít 3 typy hesel:

-- zabezpečení pro čtení strany nebo skupiny -
+1. zabezpečení pro čtení strany nebo skupiny - read passwords

-passwords - zabezpečení pro čtení strany nebo skupiny -
+2. zabezpečení pro čtení strany nebo skupiny - edit passwords

-passwords - to control who can alter the passwords used to protect a page or group, use
+3. to control who can alter the passwords used to protect a page or group, use attr passwords

 Multiple passwords for a page, group or site are allowed.
 Simply enter multiple passwords separated by a space.
 This allows you to have a read password, a write password, and have the write password allow read/write access.